(NEW) Viajante Traveling Zine

 “Popul/Arte” offered two weekly workshops over four weeks.
 Did you happen to miss season one?
 No te preocupes!
 Popul/Arte season one can be watched on YouTube in English and Portuguese.

 Inaugural Artists + Scholar

 The LCAC is proud to announce Michael Wilson-Becerril, Ph.D. as the inaugural scholar.
 Michael is an activist-scholar from Mexico City, Mexico.
 His organizing and academic work specializes in political ecologies of violence, resistance, and peace, with an emphasis in Latin America.

-Together, Michael and Negráfrica will focus on the themes of “Peace and Conflict in Latin America: Violence, Resistance, and Social Justice”—creating eight workshops this Spring on how to make change, from everyday artivism and grassroots organizing to institutional and international advocacy.
+Together, Michael and Negráfrica focused on the themes of “Peace and Conflict in Latin America: Violence, Resistance, and Social Justice”—creating eight workshops on how to make change, from everyday artivism and grassroots organizing to institutional and international change.

 The world needs answers now more than ever: how do we transform violence and build peace?
-"Popul/Arte" will take an interdisciplinary approach while centering Latin American arts, cultures, and histories in pursuit of this question.
+"Popul/Arte" takes an interdisciplinary approach while centering Latin American arts, cultures, and histories in pursuit of this question.